 Paid ACT Science Practice Tests

-The book was produced by the makers of the ACT and has three full-length ACT practice tests, plus additional practice questions.
+The book was produced by the makers of the ACT and has five unique full-length ACT practice tests, plus additional practice questions.
 Costing about $20, this book is the best book for realistic practice tests.

 Don't even look at Kaplan or Princeton Review for practice tests—their quality is far inferior to the tests put out by the ACT.

 Costing $25, this online program includes two extra full-length ACT practice tests.
 The online prep material is not good - just buy this for the tests, if you need it.
 Next, I will tell you how to put all of this ACT Science study material to the best use.

 In this portion, I'll be summarizing our guide to the best way to study and practice for ACT Science.
 I highly recommend you read that article for more in-depth information.
 When using your real ACT Science practice tests, make sure to keep the following instructions in mind.